GitTimeraider/Subscription-Tracker-docker/README.md

 ## ✨ Features

-### 🔐 **User Management**
+### 🔐 **Multi-User System with Admin Controls**
-- Secure user registration and login system
+- Secure multi-user environment with role-based access control
+- **Admin Users**: Can manage all users, create new accounts, and access admin settings
+- **Standard Users**: Can only manage their own subscriptions and settings
+- No public registration - only admins can create new user accounts
-- Individual user accounts with personalized settings
+- Individual user accounts with personalized settings and isolated data
-- Password change functionality

 ### 📊 **Comprehensive Subscription Management**
 - Add, edit, and remove subscriptions with ease